Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Introduction

 \textbf{Algorithms for MFC}: In the model-free set up, both $Q$-learning based \citep{angiuli2022unified, gu2021mean}, and PG-based algorithms \citep{carmona2019linear} have been proposed to solve MFC problems.
-Model based algorithms are also available in the literature \citep{pasztor2021efficient}.
+Model-based algorithms are also available in the literature \citep{pasztor2021efficient}.
 However, none of these algorithms apply to CMFC problems.